L.A.'s Must Eats

 ROSCOE'S CHICKEN AND WAFFLES

 It took the Travel Channel to get me off my couch and into their restaurant.
 There are three Roscoe's in the Los Angeles area with the original being up on Gower street.
 There was a Roscoe's a little closer on Pico so that was where we set our sites.
 Rule of thumb for anyone wanting to dine at one of Los Angeles's most popular restaurants, prepare to wait.
-Roscoe's is no exception as we hovered, under a tarmac, to avoid the never ending god forsaken rain (I know!
-Rain in L.A.).
+Roscoe's is no exception as we hovered, under a tarmac, to avoid the never ending god forsaken rain.
+Yes it occasionally rains in the city of Angles.
 My buddy and I were eventually seated and began to peruse the menu, which was a mere formality.
 The sign said chicken and waffles and that's what I was having.
-The waitress came over to take our order and as much as the giblet's as well as liver and onions screamed 'ORDER ME!'
+The waitress came over to take our order and as much as the giblet's as well as liver and onions screamed "ORDER ME!"
 I stuck to my guns and requested the Scoe's two piece chicken accompanied with two waffles.
 I feel that I am reducing the quality of this post by using a teenage text term but OMG!
 Those waffles were amazing!
 They were by far the best waffles I've ever had.
 The chicken was good but it was the waffles that launched it out of the stratosphere.
 So to all future tourists and Los Angelino procrastinators such as myself, you will be doing yourself a disservice by neglecting this amazing joint!

 In New York there is a pizzeria called Joe's.
 If you visit it you'll find the walls lined with autographed celebrity portraits claiming that, out of all the pizzerias in New York, Joe's is the best.
 You can also see it in the movie Spiderman because Joe's is where Peter Parker worked.